telerik/ajax-docs/controls/grid/functionality/exporting/overview.md

 >note We strongly recommend that you use [Advanced Data Binding](http://www.telerik.com/help/aspnet-ajax/grid-advanced-data-binding.html) when exporting the **RadGrid**.

 >important RadGrid exporting works only when the **ViewState** is persisted in a hidden field (the default setting).
-In case you are using an analternative way to persist the **ViewState**, such as storing it in a database or a session, you will receive an exception.
+In case you are using an alternative way to persist the **ViewState**, such as storing it in a database or a session, you will receive an exception.

 ## Properties and Events